 Since April 2013, the UK Financial Conduct Authority (the "FCA") has regulated LIBOR, and regulators in other jurisdictions have increased oversight of other interbank offered rates ("IBORs") and similar benchmark rates.
 Efforts to transition from IBORs to alternative benchmark rates are underway in several jurisdictions.
-The FCA announced in July 2017 that it will not continue beyond 2021 to regulate LIBOR or take other actions to sustain LIBOR, and urged users to plan the transition to alternative reference rates ("ARRs").
-As a result, there can be no guarantee that LIBOR will be determined after 2021 on the same basis as at present, if at all.
+The FCA has urged users to plan the transition to alternative reference rates ("ARRs"), and has further confirmed that the deadline for transitioning away from LIBOR remains the end of 2021.

 Liquidity and activity in ARRs continue to develop in markets globally, with work progressing to resolve certain issues associated with transitioning away from IBORs.
 Regulatory authorities continue to focus on transitioning to ARRs by the end of 2021.
 The Alternative Reference Rates Committee is considering potential legislative solutions that would mitigate legal risks related to legacy contracts in the event of IBOR discontinuation.
 In addition, in October 2019, the US Treasury Department and Internal Revenue Service published proposed regulations providing tax relief related to issues that may arise as a result of the modification of debt, derivative, and other financial contracts from LIBOR-based language to ARRs.
 The European Central Bank published the euro short-term rate, the risk-free rate for euro markets, for the first time on 2 October 2019, reflecting trading activity on 1 October 2019.
-The Bank of England Working Group on Sterling Risk-Free Reference Rates continues to be supportive of the development of a term (Sterling Overnight Index Average) reference rate.
+The Bank of England Working Group on Sterling Risk-Free Reference Rates continues to be supportive of the development of a term (Sterling Overnight Index Average - "SONIA") reference rate.
+Her Majesty's Treasury has also announced that the FCA will be given additional powers to ensure a smooth winddown of LIBOR and deal with complex legacy contracts that cannot transition from LIBOR.
+In October 2020, the International Swaps and Derivatives Association ("ISDA") published a revised fallback clause, which will become effective on 25 January 2021.
+The Financial Stability Board ("FSB") has announced that it encourages widespread adherence by all affected financial and non-financial firms.